webexpress-framework/WebExpress/docs/config.md

 Before WebExpress can serve your web applications, it needs to know a few things: which address it should listen on, where it may store its files, and which language it should use.
-All of this lives in a single, human-readable file called `webexpress.config.xml`.
+All of this lives in a human-readable file called `webexpress.settings.json` inside a folder named `settings`.

 You do not need to be a developer to edit it.
-It is a plain text file in XML format – a structure of tags wrapped in angle brackets, for example `<culture>en-US</culture>`.
-Open it with any text editor, change a value between the tags, save the file and restart WebExpress for the change to take effect.
+It is a plain text file in JSON format – a structure of names and values in curly braces, for example `"Culture": "en-US"`.
+Open it with any text editor, change a value, save the file and restart WebExpress for the change to take effect.
+Lines starting with `//` are comments; WebExpress ignores them, so feel free to leave notes for yourself.

 This guide walks you through every setting, starting with the smallest configuration that works and building up from there.
 Don't worry about getting everything right – almost every setting is optional